 On-going collaborative research

-Through U-Share, two projects, one at SLU and one at UU, have been granted funding.
+Through U-Share, four projects, two at SLU and two at UU, have been granted funding.
 The projects involve a principal investigator at one university and a postdoc with a PhD degree from the other.

 Read more about the U-Share-funded collaboration projects